rgeraldes24/hyperion/docs/contracts.rst

 a QRVM function call and thus switch the context such that state variables in the calling contract are inaccessible.
 A contract and its functions need to be called for anything to happen.
-There is no "cron" concept in Ethereum to call a function at a particular event automatically.
+There is no "cron" concept in QRL to call a function at a particular event automatically.

 .. include:: contracts/creating-contracts.rst